Douglas coat of arms

 16 May 1877 1 April 1878 Captain in Resistance (from commissioning at Plymouth), Coast Guard, Liverpool

 He had a least two sons, his 2nd being Vice-admiral Sir Henry Percy Douglas.
-He was married to Maria Louisa Bickford, daughter of William Bickford, of Stonehouse, Devon.
+He was married to Maria Louisa Bickford, the only daughter of William Bickford, of Stonehouse, Devon.

 He may have been appointed to Caledonia as a cadet in 1848.